Horizon School Lowestoft, Suffolk

 Primary pupils attend for a 24-week placement and secondary pupils attend for 12 weeks, unless they are in Year 11, in which case they remain to complete their GCSEs.
 All pupils retain a dual registration with their mainstream school.
 Collaborative working is central to the approach, ensuring best outcomes and a joined-up, supportive pathway for each child.
 Where appropriate, specialist placements are explored when a return to mainstream is not in the child’s best interest.

-Class sizes are intentionally small (maximum of 8 pupils), supported by high adult-to-child ratios to ensure personalised care and provision.
+Class sizes are intentionally small (maximum of eight pupils), supported by high adult-to-child ratios to ensure personalised care and provision.

 Assessment, induction and personalised provision

-Horizon School has a dedicated Intervention and Pastoral Team, led by Tina Stagg, Deputy Head and SENCo.
+Horizon School has a dedicated Intervention Team led by Tina Stagg, Deputy Head and SENCo.
 Every child’s journey begins with a comprehensive induction process, which includes assessment and multi-agency collaboration.
-Meetings are held with the pupil’s dual mainstream school, parents and carers, the Headteacher, the SENCO, family support workers, and external professionals such as the Virtual School or Speech and Language Therapists.
+Meetings are held with the pupil’s dual mainstream school, parents and carers, the Headteacher, School Engagement Practitioner and may include other external professionals.

 Individual targets are set and recorded within a personalised action plan.
-Increasingly, this plan incorporates the Hamish & Milo Programme as a core therapeutic and social-emotional intervention.
+Increasingly, this plan incorporates the Hamish & Milo Programme as part of the therapeutic and social-emotional intervention.

 Di Chester, Headteacher

-To ensure effective implementation, Tina Stagg led the programme rollout working alongside key pastoral staff.
-She attended Explorer training and collaborated in Supervision sessions to embed the approach into daily school life.
+To ensure effective implementation, Tina Stagg led the programme rollout working alongside key intervention staff.
+She attended the free Explorer training and collaborated in Supervision sessions to embed the approach into daily school life.
 What began as a targeted intervention has now become a core element of Horizon School’s social and emotional learning strategy, supporting pupils to thrive both emotionally and academically.

 Suffolk County Council choose Hamish & Milo Wellbeing Intervention provider

-The Hamish & Milo SEMH intervention programme is considered for all primary pupils as part of their school induction.
+The Hamish & Milo SEMH Programme is considered for all primary pupils as part of their school induction.
 Depending on assessed need, children access the programme through small therapeutic groups, one-to-one intervention sessions or whole-class delivery.

 The programmes delivered across whole classes initially focus on three core emotion themes;